cofinalsubnets/mallow/README.md

 Mallow is a little data deserializer and DSL that mildly eases the task of processing heterogeneous data sets.
 It is small, stateless, and strives to take advantage of neat-o Ruby language features while reinventing as few wheels as possible.

-## Papa teach me to Mallow ##
+## Papa teach me to mallow ##

-Is very easy little boy: first marshal, then Mallow!
+To mallow is very simple little boy: first marshal, then mallow!

 ```ruby
   mallow = Mallow::Core.build do |match|